Typst and a CV template

 within less than two hours, and it looks better than the prior LaTeX version.
 Written in Rust, it is easily installable

-, as a standalone binary, or usable on the web.
+through cargo, as a standalone binary, or usable on the web.
 I went the first route (as a matter of pride).

 With that said, I don’t want to give a full introduction, because the documentation is amazing as well.